Abdennour-Data/algeria-inflation/README.md

 Open the notebook in Google Colab and run the cells.

 ## Author
-Abdennour Hemici - Data Science Student
+Abdennour-Hemici - Data Science Student